Skip to content

 2.d Anonymisation and pseudonymisation

 Throughout the research data cycle, scholars are responsible for preserving the confidentiality of human subjects, families and households.
-Sensitive data must be anonymised so that persons, families and households cannot be directly or indirectly identified.
+Sensitive data must be anonymised so that persons, families and households cannot be directly or indirectly identifiable.
 Anonymisation techniques include; the removal of direct identifiers from datasets (names, workplaces, telephone numbers &c.); the aggregation, banding or reduction of the precision of variables (eg: year of birth rather than year/month/date of birth); the reporting of general levels of observation (eg. replacing specific geo-codes with general locations); the generalisation of categories (eg. sector of employment rather than precise employment function); and the removal of the upper or lower ranges of observations.

 2.e Library Secure Data Room and security protocols

-2.f Third-party data access contract support
+2.f Third-party data access

 3. DATA MANAGEMENT PLANS